Meet the ghosts of Calaveras…

 One of the most talked about haunted locations in the county has to be Hotel Leger in Mokelumne Hill, which has had reports of at least three ghostly figures, spotted on numerous occasions by visitors and staff over the years.
 The ghost of George Leger, who was assassinated in the hotel in 1879, has allegedly been seen wandering the saloon and many of the hotel’s rooms.
 Other sightings have included a woman crying for her child and a child playing.
 Guests have also reported odd occurrences with fireplaces in their rooms, moved shoes, and a former owner of the Hotel Léger has even described seeing smoke and fire in the bar area multiple times when no fire was present.
 Not a believer?
 Check out the clip above from the Travel Channel’s Hotel Impossible, when host Anthony Melchiorri turns to a professor of parapsychology to investigate whether there’s a ghostly presence at Hotel Leger.
+Meet Brendan who will host exclusive ghost and historical tours at the Hotel Leger on Saturday and Sunday, October 28th & 29th from noon until 4:30 PM.
 Stay here: 8304 Main St, Mokelumne Hill, CA

 Haunted Calaveras: Dorrington Hotel